 - Linear square footage of roofing to be repaired/replaced

 - Brand and specs of the new HVAC unit to be installed

 - Itemized breakdown of labor: This can be grouped with the breakdown of materials, but should be as detailed as possible.
-What will you need to supply?
+What will you need to supply versus what your contractor will provide.
 Will seeding and grading be included if the landscaping is damaged by certain renovations?
 Who is obtaining the required permits?
 Etc.

 - Architect/Engineer Plans (if applicable): Specifically for more complex renovations, involving multiple rooms or structural/foundation changes; or for any project where the local building code requires engineering/architectural plans be provided.
 However, RenoFi reserves the right to require plans and specs for review on a case-by-case basis.